Cordilox SR Sustained release tablets (angina medicines)

 Each pack of Cordilox 180SR and Cordilox 240SR contains 30 tablets.

-Cordilox SR tablets are gluten and sugar free.
+Cordilox SR tablets are gluten free.

 The active ingredient in Cordilox SR is verapamil hydrochloride.